“I’m going to tell my daughter! She thinks I’m too overprotective!”

 1. Don’t overlook other vulnerable ministries in your church

-I read an article recently about a pastor who threw a special needs adult in the dumpster for doing a poor job cleaning the church bathroom.
+I read an article recently about a ministry director who threw a special needs adult in the dumpster for doing a poor job cleaning the church bathroom.
 Anyone who works with special needs or the elderly must have proper training and supervision.

 2. Don’t think church background checks are for other churches